-If you’re looking to buy a house in Brisbane this year, you might be wondering how much you need to earn.
+If you’re looking to buy a house in Brisbane, you might be wondering how much you need to earn.

 Property prices in Brisbane are on the rise, meaning you might want to purchase sooner rather than later.